fragglet/ipxbox/ipxpkt/README.md

 This packet driver is useful for a couple of reasons.
 Firstly, vanilla DOSbox (at the time of writing, at least) only supports IPX networking.
 The ipxpkt driver therefore will allow DOS programs that use the packet driver interface to be used inside DOSbox.

-Secondly, it should also allow packet driver-based DOS programs to be used inside Win9x, as a virtual Ethernet link can be established over IPX to another machine on the network.
+~~Secondly, it should also
+allow packet driver-based DOS programs to be used inside Win9x, as a virtual Ethernet link can be established over IPX to another machine on the network.~~
+Unfortunately `ipxpkt` does not work inside a Windows DOS prompt (it causes the DOS prompt to crash, but maybe a fix for this can be found.